-After March 31, 2015 all re-certifications must be conducted against the SFI 2015-2019 Standards and Rules.
-For re-certifications against the SFI 2015-2019 Standards and Rules nonconformities against changes made in the revised SFI 2015-2019 Standards and Rules shall be reported but will not adversely affect re-certification until after December 31, 2015.
+After March 31, 2022 all re-certifications must be conducted against the SFI 2022 Standards and Rules.
+For re-certifications against the SFI 2022 Standards and Rules nonconformities against changes made in the revised SFI 2022 Standards and Rules shall be reported but will not adversely affect re-certification until after December 31, 2022.

-Surveillance audits through December 31, 2015 may be conducted against either the SFI 2010-2014 Standard and/or the 2010-2014 SFI Chain-of-Custody Standard or the SFI 2015-2019 Standards and Rules at the Program Participants choice.
-For surveillance audits after March 31, 2015, nonconformities against changes made in the SFI 2015-2019 Standards and Rules shall be reported but will not adversely affect certification status until December 31, 2015; these audits shall also include an assessment of action plans to fully transition to the SFI 2015-2019 Standards and Rules by December 31, 2015.
+Surveillance audits through December 31, 2022 may be conducted against either the SFI 2015-2019Standard and/or the 2015-2019 SFI Chain-of-Custody Standard or the SFI 2022 Standards and Rules at the Certified Organizations choice.
+For surveillance audits after March 31, 2022, nonconformities against changes made in the SFI 2022 Standards and Rules shall be reported but will not adversely affect certification status until December 31, 2022; these audits shall also include an assessment of action plans to fully transition to the SFI 2022 Standards and Rules by December 31, 2022.

-After December 31, 2015 all surveillance audits must be conducted against the SFI 2015-2019 Standards and Rules.
+After December 31, 2022 all surveillance audits must be conducted against the SFI 2022 Standards and Rules.